alsalafiyyah/alsalafiyyah.github.io/shaykhs/shaykh-afify.md

 ### His Educational Background:

-After finishing elementary, preparatory, and secondary school, Shaykh `Abdul-Razzaq gained his Master's degree in 1351 A.H. and his Ph.D. in Jurisprudence and its Principles from Al-Azhar University in Cairo.
+After finishing elementary, preparatory, and secondary school, Shaykh 'Abdul-Razzaq gained his Master's degree in 1351 A.H. and his Ph.D. in Jurisprudence and its Principles from Al-Azhar University in Cairo.

 ### His Work: